Buddytheelff/webmapping/Chapter06/readme.md

 Chapter 6: The Internal Logic of Leaflet
 =======================================

 Your Leaflet map should be coming along nicely after the Chapter 5 overview of interactions.
-In Chapter 6, we dive deeper into Leaflet's inner workings to introduce you to some advanced web programming concepts.
-Chapter 6 includes three lessons and culminates in the completion of your Leaflet map.
+In Chapter 6, we dive deeper into Leaflet's inner workings to introduce you to some advanced web programming concepts. **For this chapter, you should copy the Chapter 5's folder and continue working on those files.** Chapter 6 includes three lessons and culminates in the completion of your Leaflet map.

 *   In Lesson 1, we contrast procedural versus object-oriented coding with JavaScript by refactoring some existing, suboptimal code from Chapter 4-5.
 *   In Lesson 2, we refresh our introduction of Leaflet to look at it as a library of classes and use several of these classes to implement UI controls and a temporal legend.